• Home

 Many times, they didn’t reply anything back once I sent them the details.
 Maybe, my rate is too expensive.
 Maybe, my number of followers isn’t as spectacular to ask that kind of rate.
 Maybe, I take too long to make a proper review.
 Too much of an investment.
 Maybe, I don’t have a commercial face.
 Who knows.
 I don’t know, I wished they gave me a response.

 Not many people have the slightest idea how I do it and what it takes for me to share those reviews.
 A quick example, preparing an Instagram post or a series of Instagram stories could take hours, even days.
-Taking photographs sounds easy but then there’s an editing part involved.
-Then I have to write the captions, reread several times before hitting the button.
+Taking photographs sounds easy but sometimes the weather isn’t accommodating, or the sunlight isn’t where I want it to be.
+Recording stories sometimes need to be redone several times because I’m trying to be conscious about the length.
+Hence, I need to be concise.
+Next, there’s an editing part involved.
+Then I have to write the captions, reread them several times before hitting the button.
 Perhaps, people also forget or choose to omit the trivial, time and energy-consuming trial and error period into consideration.
-Not to mention the risk I’m taking.
+Not to mention the risks I’m taking.
 My husband is probably the only one who understands the intricacies.

 Yes, for me, testing products takes time.
 There are a lot of variables and factors that I need to go through before I can write a detailed opinion about it.
 I am that strict about this because I want to make sure that whatever I put out there comes from my heart.
 I just don’t want to say “this product is good” for the sake of it.
 “Good” for whom?